A degree-counting formula for a Keller-Segel equation on a surface with boundary: Abstract

-where $V$ is a smooth positive function on $\Si$ and $\rho > 0$ is a parameter.
 We perform a refined blow-up analysis of bubbling solutions and establish sharper a priori estimates around their concentration points.
 We then compute the Morse index of these solutions and use it to derive a counting formula for the Leray-Schauder degree in the non-resonant case (i.e., $\rho \notin 4 \pi \N$).
-Our approach follows the strategy proposed by C.-S. Lin and C.-C. Chen \cite{CL2003, CL2002} for mean field equation on closed surfaces and employs techniques from Bahri's critical points at infinity \cite{Bahri:1989}.
+Our approach follows the strategy suggested by Y. Y. Li \cite{Li1999} and later implemented by C.-S. Lin and C.-C. Chen \cite{CL2003, CL2002} for the mean field equations on closed surfaces and employs techniques from Bahri's critical points at infinity \cite{Bahri:1989}.

 { \bf Key words:} Keller-Segel equation, Leray-Schauder degree, Morse theory, Surface with boundary.

 { \bf Mathematics Subject Classification (2020)}\quad 35J60 · 35J25 · 35R01